polmonso/ccboost_segmentation/README.md

 make

 ```
-If you compile with -j the first time, it will fail because it has to download some dependencies
 You'll get a Espina missing warning, it's fine if you want to use the standalone version only.

 If you need to add the dependencies path use `ccmake ..` to add them

 * Running